ne75/p2llvm/docs/phase0/step2.md

   (15 additions, 10 deletions).
 - `749a358`: optional benchmarks, frozen comparison implementations and a counter rollover fixture (358 additions, 2 deletions).
+- `7db2039`: prevent the O2 benchmark from collapsing 64 memset calls into one;
+  regression checks the retained loop (29 additions, 1 deletion).

 ## Runtime changes